 There are many reasons that your beans may not cook evenly or get soft even after a lot of cooking time.
 Here are some tips to help make sure your beans soften:

 - If you have hard water, your beans may not soften as easily.
-To help this, cook using broth.
+To help this, cook using broth or bottled water.

 - Add about 2-3 tablespoons of salt per pound of beans to the soaking water.